-E) OPTIONAL: View RTC Image using GIS Software
+E) OPTIONAL: View RTC Image in a GIS Program

 The TC outputs are in ENVI format, comprised of a header file (.hdr) and an image file (.img).
 To view the data in a GIS, both files must be present in the same folder.
 If you have not made any changes to the TC product folder, these files will be stored together, allowing the image to be added easily to either ArcGIS or QGIS.